laurenwatson/laurenwatson.github.io/_posts/2013-12-28-introducing-hyde.md

 ---
 layout: post
-title:
+title: About

 ---
-### About
+### Currently

 I am currently completing the second year of my PhD in the School of Informatics at the University of Edinburgh and am a member of the Laboratory for Foundations of Computer Science (LFCS).
-My current focus is on private machine learning, particularly Differential Privacy.
+My main subject area is private machine learning, particularly Differential Privacy.

 ### Education